 Dengue fever is a flu-like illness.
 The infection is passed to humans through mosquito bites.
 Children and infants who are infected may have no symptoms or only a minor, flu-like illness.
 Adults who become infected may develop a more severe, life-threatening illness.

-Dengue fever is caused by one of four specific dengue viruses.
+Dengue fever is caused by 1 of 4 specific dengue viruses.
 They are passed to humans by

 Copyright © Nucleus Medical Media, Inc.

-Young children or those with their first infection may have very mild symptoms.
-Primary symptoms are a high fever and at least two of the following: Severe headacheSevere eye painChills and feverMuscle and or bone painRed or purple spots in skinMinor bleeding in nose or gumEasy bruisingNausea/vomiting
+Young children or those with their first infection may have mild symptoms.
+Primary symptoms are a high fever and at least 2 of the following: Severe headacheSevere eye painChills and feverMuscle and or bone painRed or purple spots in skinMinor bleeding in the nose or gumEasy bruisingNausea/vomiting

 A severe infection can lead to shock and organ failure.

 You will be asked about your symptoms and medical history.
 A physical exam will be done.
 You will also be asked whether you recently travelled to high-risk areas.

 Your body fluids may be tested.
 This can be done with blood tests.

 You may be referred to a specialist.

 There are no medications currently available that can provide a cure.
 Treatment is aimed at providing support while the body fights off and eliminates the virus.
 Supportive care may include: Bed rest—Your body will need rest while you recover from your illness.Hydration—Drink plenty of beverages throughout the day.
 This will help to replace fluids, sugars, and salts lost during the illness.
 If you are unable to drink enough, you may need to receive IV fluids.Pain and fever relief—Acetaminophen may be advised to treat pain and fever.
 Aspirin or nonsteroidal anti-inflammatory drugs (NSAIDs) are generally not advised.
 Talk to your doctor about any medications you are taking.